onosproject/onos-docs/docs/content/README.md

 # ONOS
 <div style="text-align: justify">

-As its predecessor, **µONOS** will be an open-source SDN control and configuration platform.
-The new architecture is:
+**µONOS** is a code-name for the next generation architecture of ONOS - an open-source SDN control and configuration platform.
+The µONOS architecture is:

 - Natively based on new generation of control and configuration interfaces and standards, e.g. *P4/P4Runtime*, *gNMI/OpenConfig*, *gNOI*
-Provides basis for zero-touch operations support
+- Provides basis for zero-touch operations support
 - Implemented in systems-level languages - primarily Go, some C/C++ as necessary
 - Modular and based on established and efficient polyglot interface mechanism - gRPC
 - Composed as a set of micro-services and deployable on cloud and data-center infrastructures - Kubernetes